Forming your own nonprofit corporation in Delaware may seem like a daunting task. In this guide, we’ll walk you through the process step by step.

 Trying to act as your own registered agent has several disadvantages.
 One of which is it requires you to always be available during standard business hours.
 If you’re not, you might miss an important document delivery.
 For this, most nonprofit founders use a service company.
 Consider partnering with ZenBusiness’s registered agent providers for peace of mind.

-File a Certificate of Incorporation with Delaware
+Step 4: File a Certificate of Incorporation with Delaware

 You’ll need to file a Delaware Certificate of Incorporation for an exempt corporation.
 On this certificate, list your nonprofit’s name and purpose, as well as the name and address of your registered agent.
 To qualify for nonprofit status, you should note the IRS subsection under which you’re applying.
 There’s specific language that you should include in your Certificate of Incorporation, which you can find on the IRS website.